LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-performance.md

 </head>

 ```
 You could use SVG icons instead, they are light and you don't have to install a library containing thousands of icons when you are just using 25.
-Font Awesome also let's you down load the svg versions of icons.
+Font Awesome also lets you download the SVG versions of icons.
 It's a win-win situation.

 <h3>Use CDNs for images to optimize images</h3>